Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: The inhomogeneous transport model

+Once the random structure of the inhomogeneous RRN is set, we then devote a systematic numerical effort to solve the Ohm's and Kirchhoff's equations on bonds and nodes of the clusters (of typical size $200\times 200$, see Appendix A), thereby determining the local and global currents and voltages, hence the global resistance of the system, to fit the experimental curves.
+While the results of the fits are given in Fig.\,\ref{resist} (a),(f), and (k) for ZrNCl, MoS$_2$, and TiSe$_2$ respectively, the corresponding values of the parameters characterising the cluster geometry ($w$ and $w_2$) and the $T_{c}(i)$ distribution ($\overline{T}_c$ and $\sigma$) are reported in the lower panels of Fig.\,\ref{resist}.

-Quite importantly it is found that specific features of the resistivity curves at the SC-M-T are very informative about the spatial distribution of the SC inhomogeneities.
-In particular, it is found that a `tailish' resistivity [see, e.g., Fig. \ref{gauss} (a) and the shaded regions of Fig. \ref{resist} (a)] is the hallmark of a low-dimensional, almost filamentary distribution of the SC puddles.
-According to this finding, we first select such a filamentary subset [see Appendix A and Fig. \ref{device} (c)] of the whole RRN and we assume that superconductivity can only occur within this subset.
-The resulting fits are reported in Fig. \ref{resist}(a,f,k).
-Notice that if the SC subset is too faint or poorly connected and does not percolate, the system has no chance to become SC even when all resistors inside the subset are switched off and the resistance at low $T$ does not vanish and saturates at a finite value.
-Within this percolative scheme the residual finite resistance remaining at low temperature has a very natural interpretation: It is due to the pristine metallic matrix embedding the (non-percolating) SC puddles.
+Clearly, our model captures the tailish character of the $R(T)$ curves near the zero-resistance limit, as well as the saturation to finite values when percolation is not achieved.
+Both these effect are a consequence of the poor long-distance connectivity of our superconducting cluster: the system has no chance to become superconducting even when all resistors inside the subset are switched off and the resistance at low $T$ does not vanish and saturates at a finite value because of just a few residual metallic bonds.
+Therefore, within this percolative scheme, the residual finite resistance remaining at low temperature in some low-density samples has a very natural interpretation: it is due to the pristine metallic matrix embedding the (non-percolating) superconducting puddles.